A very important and special year.

 Glass remained the language —

-but above all, it became a point of connection.
+but above all, it became a tool for connection.

 A bridge between people, ideas, and purposes.

-Throughout the year, art occupied new spaces and gained new layers of meaning.
+Throughout the year, her art occupied new spaces and gained new layers of meaning.

-None of this would have been possible without the partners who walked alongside us, believing in art as a tool for social, environmental, and cultural impact.
+None of this would have been possible without the partners who walked the path with her, believing in art as a tool for social, environmental and cultural impact.

-Our sincere thanks to the World Circular Economy Forum (WCEF), SESI, the Bienal do Lixo, the SP+Verde, and the Expo Catadores, for trusting glass art as a language of transformation and awareness.
+We give our sincere thanks to the World Circular Economy Forum (WCEF), SESI, the Bienal do Lixo, the SP+Verde, and the Expo Catadores, for giving trust to glass art as a language of transformation and awareness.

 2025 also reinforced the strength of the Debora Muszkat Studio.

-More than a place of creation, it became a meeting point — a space for dialogue, exchange, and presence, where art happens in direct conversation with the world.
+More than a place of creation, it became a meeting point — a space for dialogue, exchange, and presence, where art happens in direct conversation with society.

 ✦ December: ExpoCatadores 2025

-On the third day of the event, the sculptural trophy “Encantos da Catação” was presented — created in collaboration with the Paraisópolis Through Glass project, developed at the G10 Pavilion in the Paraisópolis community.
+On the third day of the event, the sculptural trophy “Encantos da Catação” was presented — created in collaboration with the Paraisópolis Through Glass project, developed at the G10 Pavilion in the Paraisópolis, a favela in São Paulo.

 The work honors waste pickers, recognizing their fundamental role in building the circular economy in Brazil.
-The trophy was awarded to companies and partners recognized as Friends of the Waste Picker, and, in a historic gesture, also to the President of Brazil, Luiz Inácio Lula da Silva, reinforcing institutional recognition of a profession historically rendered invisible.
+The trophy was awarded to companies and partners recognized as Friends of the Waste Picker and, in a historic gesture.
+Not the least, the President of Brazil, Luiz Inácio Lula da Silva received the prize, reinforcing institutional recognition of a profession historically invisible to society.

 — Debora Muszkat